KShebek/cbe504/main.typ

 $ cal(A)_1 + cal(A)_2 + cal(A)_3 = 0. $
 However, it is impossible for this statement to be true unless $cal(A)_i=0$ for each step, which would imply no reaction progress.
 At least one of the reaction steps must have $cal(A)_i<0$ in order for $sum_i cal(A)_i = 0$, which violates de Donder's inequality and implies that such a reaction scheme is not viable as written.
-Put another way, via de Donder's equality, we know that one of the reaction steps must actually proceed in the reverse direction, breaking the cyclic nature of the proposed mechanism.
+Put another way, via de Donder's inequality, we know that one of the reaction steps must actually proceed in the reverse direction, breaking the cyclic nature of the proposed mechanism.

-#self[Draw reverse arrow for B and have it go to completion]

 === Thermodynamics vs. Kinetic Coupling